Quadratic Alternatives: 9 Tools Compared (2026)

 ChatGPT (ADA) Quick ad-hoc analysis Free / $20/mo General-purpose AI + file analysis Most accessible for casual use

-1. Anomaly AI — Best for Analysis Without Code
+1. Anomaly AI — Best AI Analyst Without Code

-If you're considering Quadratic because you want answers from your data but don't love the idea of writing Python, Anomaly AI removes the code step entirely.
-When we started building it, the core design question was exactly this: can we give people SQL-level rigor without making them write SQL?
-Ask a question in plain English, get a chart and the SQL behind it.
-You can verify the logic without writing or reading Python.
-That's the core difference: Quadratic helps you learn code; Anomaly AI lets you skip it.
+If you're considering Quadratic because you want useful analysis from your data but don't love the idea of writing Python, Anomaly AI removes the code step entirely.
+Ask for a dashboard, report, scheduled update, or alert in plain English.
+That's the core difference: Quadratic helps you learn code; Anomaly AI turns the analysis into a business-facing result.

 Key capabilities:

-• Database connectors: GA4, BigQuery, Snowflake, MySQL, Google Sheets — not just file uploads
+• Reporting sources: GA4, ad account exports, BigQuery, MySQL, Google Sheets — not just file uploads

-• Large file handling: CSV and Excel files up to 200MB
+• Large file handling: CSV and Excel files up to 1GB

 • Cross-source joins: Combine GA4 with ad spend, CRM with product data, in one question